werf/werf/docs/pages/documentation/reference/werf_yaml_template_engine.md

 #### tpl

-The `tpl` function evaluates string as template inside a template.
-This is useful to render project files or any string.
+The `tpl` function allows evaluating string as a template inside a template.

 __Syntax__:
 {% raw %}